anyproto/docs/basics/sets/README.md

 Lots of people compare Sets with databases, but there's a key difference: Sets don't _store_ Objects like regular databases.&#x20;

-Sets are a way to see a portion of your graph, and Objects you've created, based on your filtered criteria, and several secondary filters which you can customize.
+Sets are a way to see a portion of your Graph, and Objects you've created, based on your filtered criteria, and several secondary filters which you can customize.
 You can think of them as a live filter or query for Objects which share certain criteria - specifically, a Type or a Relation.

 #### Sets serve two primary functions: